hanamostafaa/Paint-for-kids/README.md

   - Load a previously saved drawing to continue working on it.
  - **delete and clear all 🧹🗑️**:

-    - delete the selected shape
+    - delete the selected shape.
-    - clear the canvas(remove all shapes and resets colors)
+    - clear the canvas(remove all shapes and resets colors).
-- **play mode(pick and hide🎮)** :
+- **play mode(pick and hide🎮)**:

-  -pick shapes by color
+  - Pick shapes by color.
-  -pick shapes by shape
+  - Pick shapes by shape type.
-  -pick shapes by color and shape
+  - Pick shapes by color&type.